The equivariant Minkowski problem in Minkowski space: Area measure of F-convex sets

 \item If $h$ is $C^1$, then $\partial h(x)=\grad_xh$, and then

 for which it can be deduced that \cite[1.1.14]{Gu01}, if $h$ is $C^2$

-\item If $h$ is a convex function on $B$, by the Alexandrov theorem, it is $C^2$ almost everywhere and then the right-hand side of \eqref{eq:ma c2} has still a meaning.
-It is actually the regular part of the Lebesgue decomposition of $\M(h)$ \cite[Lemme~2.3]{TW08}. \end{itemize}
+\item If $h$ is a convex function on $\ball$, by the Alexandrov Theorem, it is twice differentiable almost everywhere and then the right-hand side of \eqref{eq:ma c2} is still meaningful.
+It is actually the regular part of the Lebesgue decomposition of $\M(h)$ \cite[Lemma~2.3]{TW08}.
+So, for a general convex function $h$ we get